 The Neuroscience Center Zurich forged an international partnership with Brain@McGill in 2010 to build on existing collaborations and develop new interactions with the goal of fostering neuroscience research.
 Together with Oxford Neuroscience the three institutions have signed a new memorandum of understanding in June 2013.
-The Oxford-McGill-Zurich Partnership was renewed in May 2017.
+The Oxford-McGill-Zurich Partnership was renewed in May 2017 for five years.

 Oxford Neuroscience is a leading institution in the UK.
 World leading research is conducted over four campuses including the John Radcliffe and Warneford Hospitals.